Nancy Vaughan

 Nancy Vaughan (born Nancy Barakat, and formerly Nancy Mincello) is the 48th mayor of Greensboro, North Carolina.
-Mayor Nancy Vaughan was born and raised in New Jersey and recently divorced Don Vaughan.
 Having previously served on the city council in district 4 and at large, she was elected mayor on November 5, 2013, with 59% of the vote.
 Vaughan was sworn in on December 3, 2013.
 She was reelected in 2015, 2017 and 2022.
+Her term will end in 2025.

+Vaughan served as the executive director of the Guilford Green Foundation, an LGBT advocacy group, from February 2016 until January 2018.

+Early life

+Vaughan was born and raised in New Jersey.
 She is the daughter of Fred Barakat.

-Vaughan served as the executive director of the Guilford Green Foundation, an LGBT advocacy group, from February 2016 until January 2018.

 Political career

-Greensboro first elected Nancy Vaughan to city council in 1997 in council district 4.
+Greensboro first elected Vaughan to city council in 1997 in council district 4.
 She served two terms before leaving to raise her daughter, Catherine.
 Before her first council run, she had become known for leading a fight against the city's plans for a tract of land formerly owned by Jefferson Pilot.
 She was petitioning to stop them from re-zoning for higher density.
 Her talking points during her first run included expanding the city's landfill and water capacity, and increasing Greensboro's size through annexation.

 She ran again at-large in 2007, where she served as Mayor Pro tem until becoming mayor in 2013.